BlinkID/blinkid-verify-android/README.md

 To terminate the scanning session, ensure that `ScanningSession.close()` is called.

-**If you are completely finished with the SDK processing, terminate the SDK to free up resources** by invoking `BlinkIDVerifySdk.close()` on the SDK instance.
+**If you are finished with the SDK processing, terminate the SDK to free up resources** by invoking `BlinkIDVerifySdk.close()` on the SDK instance.

 # <a name="troubleshoot"></a> Troubleshooting

 ### Integration difficulties
-In case of problems with SDK integration, first make sure that you have followed [integration instructions](#sdk-integration) and [device requirements](#device-requirements).
-If you're still having problems, please contact us at [help.microblink.com](http://help.microblink.com) describing your problem and provide following information:
+In case of problems with SDK integration, make sure that you have followed [integration instructions](#sdk-integration) and [device requirements](#device-requirements).
+If you're still having problems, please contact us at [help.microblink.com](http://help.microblink.com) describing your problem and provide the following information:

-* high resolution scan/photo of the item that you are trying to read
+* high-resolution scan/photo of the item that you are trying to read
-* information about device that you are using - we need exact model name of the device.
+* information about device that you are using - we need the exact model name of the device.
 You can obtain that information with any app like [this one](https://play.google.com/store/apps/details?id=ru.andr7e.deviceinfohw)
-* please stress out that you are reporting problem related to Android version of _BlinkID Verify_ SDK
+* please stress that you are reporting a problem related to the Android version of _BlinkID Verify_ SDK

 # <a name="additional-info"></a> Additional info

 ## <a name="sdk-size"></a> BlinkID Verify SDK size

 We recommend that you distribute your app using [App Bundle](https://developer.android.com/platform/technology/app-bundle).
-This will defer apk generation to Google Play, allowing it to generate minimal APK for each specific device that downloads your app, including only required processor architecture support.
+This will defer APK generation to Google Play, allowing it to generate minimal APK for each specific device that downloads your app, including only required processor architecture support.

 Here is the SDK size, calculated for supported ABIs: